SAFCSP-Team/encapsulation/README.md

 Create a `Student` class containing **encapsulation concept**.

 **Implementation**
-* Create a Student class, with the following attributes Id, Name, and Age.
+* Create a `Student` class, with Id, Name, and Age attributes, containing encapsulation concept.
-* Add an age attribute that is only available within the `Student` class.
-* In the `main` method, create an object from the `Student` class
+* In the `main` method, create an object from the `Student` class.
 * set and print values for the attributes (Id, Name, and Age).

 ```Java